nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

 If you want to use PHP mail it is necessary to have an installed and working email system on your server.
 Which program in detail is used to send email is defined by the configuration settings in the **php.ini** file.
-(On \*nix systems this will most likely be Sendmail.) ownCloud should be able to send email out of the box.
+(On \*nix systems this will most likely be Sendmail.)
+Nextcloud should be able to send email out of the box.

 ::